Thegennok/bug-o-meter/README.md

 ## How to use

-You have to create two differents files (in this code, whe use etherpad).
-One with Bugzilla mail and one width Github nickname, one by line each time.
+You have to create two different files (in this code, we use etherpad).
+One with Bugzilla mail and one with Github nickname, one by line each time.

 Put this file online (or not) and change line 74 and 85 of bugzilla-collect.py